darentanDZ/darentanDZ.github.io/_posts/2017-8-12-Ticwatch_S_&_E_The_Smartwatch_with_the_Best_Bang_for_Buck_on_the_Market.md

 ---
 layout: post
-title: Ticwatch S & E | The Smartwatch with the Best Bang for Buck on the Market!
+title: Early Thought | Ticwatch S & E | The Smartwatch with the Best Bang for Buck on the Market!
 published: true
 ---